- Course: BA Geography

 - Year of graduation: 2008

-I graduated in 2008 with a BA in Geography having completed a dissertation on Hurricane Ivan that hit the Cayman Islands in 2004.
+I graduated in 2008 in BA Geography, having completed a dissertation on Hurricane Ivan that hit the Cayman Islands in 2004.
 This led to several research trips to the islands, my own personal experience of a hurricane and their effects and an ongoing interest in emergency management related to this type of major weather event.

 Encouraged by Dr. Grainger and particularly enjoying my modules in Natural Disasters and Geopolitics, I planned out a career path in the disaster management field starting with volunteering with the Red Cross in Los Angeles to expand my knowledge and to help me decide what area of emergency management would best suit my expertise and help me make a difference.
 I soon realised that if I wanted to get involved in the field in the States on a Federal level, I would need a Masters degree in Emergency Management.
 So, I began a Masters and also interned with the local government, helping them with re-writing their emergency management plans and working for a private consultancy group where my project work included hands-on emergency management training with multiple healthcare workers to see if they were prepared for a virus pandemic.